 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

-Dream of seeing the aurora borealis, but can't afford a trip to the Arctic Circle?
-Try Minnesota's Boundary Waters.
+Dream of seeing the aurora borealis (otherwise known as the Northern Lights), but can’t afford a trip to the Arctic Circle?
+Try Minnesota’s Boundary Waters.
 The aurora is visible in the Lower 48 several times each year, usually in northern states during the spring.
-Dark and mild March and April nights are the best for viewing the display; that's when the Earth's seasonal tilt aligns the magnetic field to capture more of the solar radiation that creates the glow.
-Here's how the sun lights up the night sky, and where you can see it.
+Dark and mild March and April nights are the best for viewing the display; that’s when the Earth’s seasonal tilt aligns the magnetic field to capture more of the solar radiation that creates the glow.
+Here’s how the sun lights up the night sky, and where you can see it.

 How to Catch the Northern Lights

 Go dark Ideal aurora viewing conditions require clear skies, minimal light pollution, and a view of the northern horizon.
 The best time to observe is between 9 p.m. and 1 a.m., when the tail of the magnetosphere extends away from the sun.

 You’ll need a tripod to photograph most displays.
 Start with a shutter speed of 15 seconds, an aperture of f2.0, and an ISO between 400 and 800.
 Use a remote shutter release, or set digital cameras on a timer to avoid jostling the camera during exposure.

 Planning a trip up north?
 Check the long-term aurora forecast up to four weeks in advance